Kaldek/rat-ratgdo/README.md

 - [Wemos D1 Mini ESP32 Wide Format](kicad_files/D1%20Mini%20Wide%20-%20ESP32)
 - [Bare ESP8266 module](kicad_files/Bare%20ESP8266)

-> If you just want to try ordering a board from somewhere like JLCPCB, then check out the most recent [build artifacts](https://github.com/Kaldek/rat-ratgdo/actions/workflows/pcb.yaml)
+> If you just want to try ordering a board from somewhere like PCBWay, then check out the most recent [build artifacts](https://github.com/Kaldek/rat-ratgdo/actions/workflows/pcb.yaml)

 ## How the ratgdo circuit works
 The ratgdo circuitry which we cover in this project consists of two sections; Garage Door control and obstruction sensors.